Rady909/Ict720_software_2025/README.md

 ## **Future Enhancements**
 - Improve AI recognition accuracy
-- Add more product categories
+- Expand the dataset for broader product categories
+- Enhance web scraping efficiency for faster price updates
-- Implement user authentication for product tracking
+- Implement user authentication for personalized product tracking
-- Enhance QR tracking functionality
+- Optimize QR tracking functionality for IoT integration

 Let us know if you have any feedback or suggestions!